fnalways/Olares/docs/manual/olares/wise/basics.md

 Wise pulls content into your library in two ways:

 - **Saved items**: Individual pages, files, audio, or video you capture.
 These show up under main **Inbox** folder and content types (**Articles**, **Videos**, **Audios**, **Books**, **PDFs**), and can be marked as **Inbox** or **Read Later**.
+- **Saved items:** Individual web pages, files, audio, and video that you capture manually.
+These items appear in your main **Inbox** and are automatically sorted into categories such as **Articles**.
-- **Feeds**: Subscriptions to websites, blogs, podcasts, or channels.
-New entries appear under **Feeds**, and you can choose which ones to save into your library.
+- **Feeds:** Subscriptions to dynamic sources like websites, blogs, and podcasts.
+New updates appear under **Feeds**, where you can select specific entries to save to your library.

 This page focuses on saving and working with individual items.
 For a deeper look at feeds and subscriptions, see [Subscribe and manage feeds](./subscribe).

 ### Save items

-You can save individual items to Wise in three ways: by uploading files, adding links from within Wise, or saving directly from your browser with the LarePass extension.
+You can save individual items to Wise in three ways:
+- Upload files
+- Add items via link
+- Save from browser with LarePass extension

 #### Upload files